 Rule 29.
 In the event that the sponsoring member of any order, resolution, or other matter, except the contents of the consent agenda, is not present when the clerk reads the matter, the presiding officer shall instruct the clerk to withdraw the matter from consideration at that meeting.
 The clerk will automatically re-file the document as a part of the regular agenda for the next council meeting.

 Rule 30.
-Once a vote has been taken, any member may only move reconsideration of the vote at the same meeting.
+Once a vote or action has been taken, any member may only move reconsideration of the vote at the same meeting.
 Debate on motions to reconsider shall be limited to thirty minutes, and no member shall occupy more than five minutes.
 On a vote upon any subsidiary or incidental question, debate shall be limited to ten minutes, and no member shall occupy more than two minutes.

-Limits on Reconsideration
+Limits of Reconsideration